 1. Being serious doesn’t have to be boring

-Rather than launching immediately into his concerns about his view on American politics today he began by saying:
+Putting his concerns about American politics aside for a moment, he began saying:

 “It is good to be home.
 It’s good to see corn.”